hneth/riskyr/README.md

 3. Seeing a variety of visualizations that illustrate how parameters and metrics interact and influence each other facilitates active and explorative learning.
 It is particularly helpful to view the same or similar relationships from alternative representations or to inspect the change of one parameter as a function of changes in other parameters.

 To deliver on these assumptions and goals, we provide a range of computational and representational tools.
-Importantly, the objects and functions in the `riskyr` toolbox are not isolated, but complement, support, and explain each other.
-All functions and visualizations can be explored interactively, providing immediate feedback on the effect of changes in parameter values.
+Importantly, the objects and functions in the `riskyr` toolbox are not isolated, but complement, explain, and support each other.
+All functions and visualizations can be used separately and explored interactively, providing immediate feedback on the effect of changes in parameter values.
 By providing a variety of customization options, users can explore and design representations of risk-related information that suit their personal goals and needs.

 Installation
 ------------